carlosviniciusm/carlosviniciusm/README.md

 I started working with programming in 2019 and learned many technologies like PHP, JQuery, MySQL, Rabbit, and Docker.
 <p>
-Since then I have been studying and working with PHP projects that involve several areas such as data management, sales process, e-commerce, data migration, report generation, API comunication and others.
+Since then I have been studying and working with PHP projects that involve several areas such as data management, sales process, e-commerce, data migration, report generation, API communication and others.
 </p>
-<p>I'm currently focused on the back-end and currently I work at Just Digital as a mid-level deveoper and work with PHP, MariaDB, Jquery, Sass and Node.js.</p>
+<p>I'm currently focused on the back-end and currently I work at Just Digital as a mid-level developer and work with PHP, MariaDB, Jquery, Sass and Node.js.</p>

 ### 📬 Contact
 <p>